Share with your friends

 This well-populated Barbados region has resorts and beaches, but not as classy as found on the West Coast.
 Nightlife is lively.

-Click for more tips: Barbados - PAGE TWO
+for more Barbados tips

 Best time to go